Apply for a grant

 Groundswell gives grants to strategic, high-impact climate advocacy.
 We support organisations working to shift systems, influence policy, and build momentum for a safer, more just world.

-– Grants distributed: September
+Grants distributed: May/June

 Our Grantmaking Process